msuhanov/regf/Windows registry file format specification.md

 Mask|Description
 ---|---
-0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive has been defragmented (all its pages are dirty therefore) and it is being written to a disk (Windows 8 and Windows Server 2012 only, this flag is used to speed up hive recovery by reading a transaction log file instead of a primary file)
+0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive has been defragmented (all its pages are dirty therefore) and it is being written to a disk (Windows 8 and Windows Server 2012 only, this flag is used to speed up hive recovery by reading a transaction log file instead of a primary file); this hive supports the layered keys feature (starting from Insider Preview builds of Windows 10 "Redstone 1").

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to 0xFFFFFFFF, it doesn't point anywhere).